open-forest-observatory/ofo-wiki/README.md

-# ofo-wiki
+# :!!: ofo-wiki is deprecated :!!:
-public wiki for Open Forest Observatory operations
+OFO documentation & wiki materials is now in our official documentation site at: docs.openforestobservatory.org